Viki-coding/community/README.md

 I came across many bugs while testing the quiz, from missing semi-colons to the reset button not being contained within the centre of the quiz box due to styling errors that were fixed and rectified.
 I put the HTML and CSS code through W3CValidator and fixed all warnings that were shown.
 Having chrome development tool open while creating code and inspect console log was very helping with some aspects of the bug finding.
 It was also helpful breaking down the problem and  thinking logically - what’s working, what’s not to be able to focus in on the issue.

 One challenging bug was
+After following the step by step guide to migrating from gitpod to visual studio code, I found it difficult, lost my project kanban board, so I decided to start again rather than make the migration.
+Deploying to heroku also took 1 full day to sort of, with many errors and google, stack overflow and slack to assist.
+It was very frustrating at the time, loosing valuable coding hours trying to fix errors but each is a learning curve where you learn something new and get braver at writing commands to see if things get fixed.
+In the end I had to resort to Oisin in student support who finally got me sorted!

 <h2>User Experience Assurance</h2>
 <h2>Deployment Steps</h2>